 The term “unlocked phone” has become very popular as online phone sales increase.
-At this point, “unlocked” has become a trendy term that people search for when they buy cellphones online.
+At this point, “unlocked” has become a trendy term that people search for when they buy a device online so they can activate a phone.
 Here’s what you should know before buying an unlocked phone.

 Types of Unlocked Phones